nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. FlightStorage.java: Reading and saving files which record all flights.
 4. TourStorage.java: Reading and saving files which record all tours.

-To add on Storage component is designed to access only hte following folder:
+To add on Storage component is designed to access only the following folder:
 1. `data/`

 <br>

 ## Product scope

 <hr>